MicrosoftDocs/PowerShell-Docs-DSC/dsc/dsc-3.0/PSDesiredStateConfiguration/Invoke-DscResource.md

 ### -Name

-Specifies the name of the DSC resource to start.
+Specifies the name of the DSC resource to invoke.

 ```yaml
 Type: System.String